 1. Start at the beginning

 When you’re excited about something, it’s natural to want to jump in headfirst.
 If you’re eager to create your own beautiful invitations, or write lovely handwritten letters, it’s tempting to skip the ‘boring’ parts once you’ve bought your tools and jump straight into your project.

 Calligraphy letters are made up of strokes.
-There are downstrokes, when your pen or brush sweeps down, and upstrokes, when your pen sweeps up.
-Practicing letter strokes is known as a calligraphy drill, and it’s hugely beneficial to spend time practicing these drills again and again before you attempt to write actual letters or words.
-It may seem a bit mundane, but mastering individual strokes, will help you master the art of calligraphy as a whole.
+There are downstrokes (when your pen or brush sweeps down) and upstrokes (when your pen sweeps up).
+Practising letter strokes is known as a calligraphy drill, and it’s hugely beneficial to spend time practising these drills again and again before you attempt to write actual letters or words.
+It may seem a bit mundane, but mastering individual strokes will help you master the art of calligraphy as a whole.
 The more streamlined and effortless your strokes become, the better your calligraphy will look.

 There are several different ways you can practice calligraphy drills.
 You can watch online tutorials on YouTube and have a go at recreating the drills yourself.
 You can download free, printable drills and copy out the strokes below.
 Or you can even sign up for free online drill courses, like the Happy Ever Crafter’s ShowMeYourDrills course, where you’ll receive printable workbooks, 20-minute assignments, and daily how-to videos.
 To learn more about the importance of drills and learning the basics, have a watch of the video below.